Airport Carbon Accreditation: Level 5 Accreditation - Europe

+Asia Pacific

 Delhi's Indira Gandhi International Airport was the first carbon neutral airport in Asia-Pacific region.
-There are now 38 carbon neutral airports with recent entrants including Gold Coast Airport and Hobart International (both in Australia) as well as Muscat International Airport and Nadi International Airport (Fiji) – which have all started their journey to active carbon management, becoming accredited at Level 1 Mapping.
+There are now 38 carbon neutral airports with recent entrants including Gold Coast and Hobart (both in Australia) as well as Muscat International Airport and Nadi International Airport (Fiji) – which have all started their journey to active carbon management, becoming accredited at Level 1 Mapping.
 Mumbai International Airport and Bangalore International Airport are the latest airports to become carbon neutral in the region.